 A Network Engineer can be seen as a grade up from a Network Administration position.
 Many responsibilities overlap, but engineers usually have more executive responsibilities.

 National Salary Average: $87,248 per year

-Fell in love with an IT career listed here and you’re applying to a job listing?
+Fell in love with a tech career listed here and you’re applying to a job listing?

 Don’t forget to check out Big Interview, our proven AI-based virtual practice interview tool that will make sure you ace your interview!

 Cybersecurity and IT Security refer to the practice of applying processes, technologies, and controls to protect systems, networks, devices, data, and programs from cyber attacks.
 Cybersecurity is focused on protecting computer systems from being damaged, blocked, or subjugated to any unauthorized access, while IT security aims to safeguard all information assets, in both digital and hard copy format.